ton-community/ton-docs/docs/develop/func/dictionaries.md

 Working with potentially large trees of cells creates a couple of considerations:

 1. Every update operation builds a notable amount of cells (and each built cell costs 500 gas, as may be found on [TVM Instructions](/learn/tvm-instructions/instructions#gas-prices) page), meaning that those operations may run out of gas if used without care.
     - In particular, Wallet bot has run into such a problem once, when using highload-v2 wallet.
-The failure led to repeated transactions like [fd78228f352f582a544ab7ad7eb716610668b23b88dae48e4f4dbd4404b5d7f6](https://tonviewer.com/transaction/fd78228f352f582a544ab7ad7eb716610668b23b88dae48e4f4dbd4404b5d7f6) draining its balance.
+The unbounded loop combined with expensive dictionary updates on each iteration led to gas running out and eventually to repeated transactions like [fd78228f352f582a544ab7ad7eb716610668b23b88dae48e4f4dbd4404b5d7f6](https://tonviewer.com/transaction/fd78228f352f582a544ab7ad7eb716610668b23b88dae48e4f4dbd4404b5d7f6) draining its balance.
 2. The binary tree for N key-value pairs contains N-1 forks, and thus at least 2N-1 cells in total.
-Smart contract storage is limited to 65536 cells, so maximum number of entries in dictionary is 32768.
+Smart contract storage is limited to 65536 unique cells, so maximum number of entries in dictionary is 32768 or slightly more if there are repeated cells.
 :::

 ## Dictionary kinds